-When you steep your cold brew at room temperature, we don’t recommend going any longer than 24 hours because the ground coffees’ bitterness will come back.
-Plus steeping if you steep your coffee for more than 24 hours, your cold brew will develop a woody or dusty taste.
+We don’t recommend going any longer than 24 hours at room temperature because the grounds’ bitterness will come back, and the coffee will develop a woody or dusty taste.

-The only thing that would merit additional steeping time is if you put the cold brew in the fridge.
+You could steep for longer time if you put the cold brew in the fridge.
 The cold temperature will cause the extraction process to slow down, which will result in a longer steep time of as long as 20-24 hours.

 We also recommend drinking your cold brew in at least 7-10 days.
 If you leave it in the fridge too long without drinking, it goes bad.